michaelsigamani-odyn/bet-one-initative/README.md

 ## Which metrics, and why?

+Every GPU on Earth obeys the same physics: an operation is limited either by how fast it can compute or by how fast it can move bytes.
+Our predictor makes that explicit with a roofline-style latency model:

+pred_ms = max(flops / (eta_compute * peak_tflops),
+              bytes / (eta_bw * mem_bw)) + intercept

+Whichever bottleneck is slower wins.
+The efficiency terms (eta_compute, eta_bw) capture how far a real workload falls short of the datasheet, and the intercept absorbs fixed launch and synchronization overhead.

+### Validating the model

+A model that is never tested against reality is an opinion.
+We run an ablation study with three variants:

+Profile-only — learned purely from measured runs.
+Hardware-prior-only — driven purely by published device specifications.
+Hybrid — profiles plus priors.

+Each is scored by mean absolute error (MAE) on held-out configurations and held-out devices, so we learn not just how well it fits, but how well it generalizes.

+### Why metric selection matters most

-Metric selection is currently the most important part of this repository.
-The goal is a set of comparable, normalised metrics across NVIDIA and AMD hosts.
+Right now, choosing the right metrics is the most consequential decision in this repository.
+The goal is a set of comparable, normalized measurements that mean the same thing on an NVIDIA host as they do on an AMD host.
+Without that, cross-vendor comparisons are storytelling, not science.

-Core metrics:
+### Core metrics

-- Training tokens processed
+Training tokens processed
-- Runtime (seconds)
+Runtime (seconds)
-- Throughput (tokens/second)
+Throughput (tokens/second)
-- Average and peak GPU power
+Average and peak GPU power (watts)
-- GPU energy (joules)
+GPU energy (joules)
-- Efficiency (tokens/joule)
+Efficiency (tokens/joule)
-- Checkpoint transfer throughput
+Checkpoint transfer throughput

-Suggested packages:
+### Suggested packages

-- Host metrics: `psutil`
+Host metrics: psutil
-- Export format: `prometheus-client`
+Export format: prometheus-client
-- NVIDIA: `nvidia-ml-py`
+NVIDIA: nvidia-ml-py
-- AMD: ROCm AMD SMI Python bindings
+AMD: ROCm AMD SMI Python bindings
+Collection notes

 On NVIDIA, sample NVML counters at a fixed interval and integrate power over time to obtain energy.
-On AMD, use the AMD SMI equivalents; field names differ between ROCm versions, so they should be verified on the target environment.
+On AMD, use the AMD SMI equivalents.
+Field names differ between ROCm versions, so verify them on the target environment before trusting a single number.

 ---

-Two things worth checking on your side: the Quickstart creates the conda environment but never installs the project's dependencies (no `pip install -r requirements.txt` or `pip install -e .` step) before running `dagster dev`, so a fresh user will likely hit an import error.
-And I rephrased the "hope the regressor has suitably PCA'd" line as a stated working assumption rather than removing it entirely, since it's an honest caveat about the method; tighten or expand it depending on how much you want to claim.